Thunder Bay (film): Plot

 During the storm Stella visits Steve at the rig, determined to have Gambi fired so that he stops seeing her sister.
 Steve explains to Stella that, if he could pull up a resource that has been in the earth for millions of years, then he will truly have accomplished something.
 Stella finally abandons her suspicion and kisses Steve, but back in town Philippe persuades Teche to help him destroy the oil rig.
 With the hurricane winds rising, Philippe climbs onto the platform and lights a bundle of dynamite, but Steve sees him and the two men fight.
 Philippe trips and disappears under the waves, and Steve, horrified, assumes that Stella was involved in Philippe's plot.

 The rig survives the storm, and in the morning drilling begins.
 However, eight days before the deadline, MacDonough visits Steve and sadly delivers the news that the board of his company has voted to stop the drilling operation the following day, fearing a penalty for non-payment on their lease.
 MacDonough has already spent all of his own money, and the crew is unable to work for no pay.
 Gambi soon returns from town, announcing that he has just married Francesca.
 Steve punches Gambi, who in reply loudly chastises Steve for having driven him and the men too hard.
 Steve orders them all to leave, intending to do the drilling himself, whereupon Gambi hesitates and then persuades the crew to remain.
 While the men are drilling, they discover that the troublesome shrimp that have been clogging the valves are actually the huge golden shrimp that have so long eluded the local fishermen.

 Steve later takes Francesca to the rig, infuriating Dominique, who inflames the fishermen by declaring that the oilmen will steal their daughters and destroy the town.
-At Stella's request, Teche go to warn Steve about the impending mob on its way to the rig.
+At Stella's request, Teche goes to warn Steve about the impending mob on its way to the rig.
 There, Steve feigns ignorance about the golden shrimp and asks Teche if he can help him get rid of the creatures.
 He then addresses the furious mob to assure the men on their concerns: Francesca's marriage is a happy one and, moreover, oil will bring progress and prosperity to Port Felicity.
 Despite these words the mob decides to destroy the structure, but at that moment oil explodes through the rig and onto the platform.
 Later, the fishermen discover that the golden shrimp bed is huge, and consequently the conflict between the oilmen and the fishermen is resolved.
 Teche then convinces Steve that Stella was not involved in Philippe's plot and the lovers finally come together.